 The next day, Anders and I eat breakfast in the log dining room and then take the shuttle to the upper ski trails.
 We climb and descend trails, searching for moose and scenic views before heading home well bonded and refreshed.
 We’re lucky that a weekend in the mountains, in what felt like a Christmas card, is so close to home.

-For your own getaway, check out Lone Mountain Ranch’s special “Sleigh and Stay” package: sleigh ride dinner for two, overnight stay in a cozy cabin, and breakfast in the lodge, for $179 per person.
+For your own getaway, check out Lone Mountain Ranch’s special “Sleigh and Stay” package: sleigh ride dinner for two, overnight stay in a cozy cabin, and breakfast in the lodge.
 For info, visit lonemountainranch.com or call 995-4644.